Data Analysis and Applications

-The Data Management and Applications area encompass both the aspects related to the data structure, data storage, and location as well as the process of producing information and extracting knowledge from the data.
-Research in this area involves data structures and algorithms to support the data knowledge extraction process, as well as in the application and development of functions for preprocessing, machine learning and post-processing of data.
-In this area, it is appropriate to establish a datacentric treatment for those processes which, commonly, correspond to in-silico experiments.
+The Data and Applications Analysis line encompasses both aspects related to data structure, storage and location of data, as well as the process of producing information and extracting knowledge from data.
+The research in this line involves data structures and algorithms to support the process of extracting knowledge from data, as well as in the application and development of functions for pre-processing, data analysis and data post-processing.
+Along this line, it is appropriate to establish a datacentric treatment for these processes, which commonly correspond to in-silico experiments.

-In this flood of data, applications particular features and demands bring numerous challenges in managing large volumes of data.
-Regarding large volumes of data processing, there is also a pressing need to use high-performance processing (PAD) to achieve large-scale data analysis.
-There are significant challenges in the establishment of these analyzes, usually modeled as workflows.
-In these workflows, activities, and data are directed to execution in some PAD environment (e.g., clusters, grids, clouds).
+In this deluge of data, the particular characteristics and demands of applications bring numerous challenges in managing large volumes of data.
+With regard to the processing of large volumes of data, there is an urgent need to use high performance processing (PAD) to enable large-scale data analysis.
+There are important challenges in establishing these analyzes, commonly modeled as workflows.
+In these workflows, activities and data are directed to execution in some PAD environment (e.g., clusters, grids, clouds).

-The different applications, while presenting themselves as applied research, often provide the opportunity to elaborate new theoretical frameworks in basic research, of a more general character, for the solution of these practical problems.
-Basic research occurs both in establishing representations that are agnostic to the medium in which they will be performed, as well as in the elaboration of new functions that are more appropriate to the different data sources and that have a broad spectrum of use.
+The different applications, while presenting themselves as applied research, often provide the opportunity to develop new theoretical frameworks in basic research, of a more general character, for the solution of these practical problems.
+Basic research occurs both when establishing representations that are agnostic to the environment in which they will be performed, as well as in the development of new functions that are more appropriate to the treatment and extraction of knowledge from different data sources and that have a wide spectrum of use.

 Machine Learning and Optimization

 The activities of this line of research involve the study, the proposal, the development of computational models in optimization and scientific computing, as well as the application of machine learning techniques in the description of complex problems from Computer Science to several domains, such as Biology, Engineering, Finance, Health and Logistics.